 HM Revenue and Customs (HMRC) general rule for claiming expenses is that they must be wholly, exclusively and necessarily incurred in performing your duties.
 If an expense has duality of purpose (i.e. it is for personal and business use), it cannot be claimed.
 All business expenses need to be claimed correctly even if the business has paid for it direct, It is also important to note that HMRC requires that you keep all original receipts for any expenses claimed for a period of 6 years.
-Information on the most common types of expenses can be found on our “Guide to Claiming Expenses” which is held on the client portal.
+Information on the most common types of expenses can be found on our “Guide to Claiming Expenses”.

 A business expense may also not appear on the snapshot if you don’t bank with one of our preferred business banking providers; HSBC, Cater Allen or RBS, as we may not have “read only” access to your business account.
 Therefore, it’s important you email your copy business bank statements by the 5th of the following month to allow us to reconcile your account and accurately record all transactions.
 For purchases made via a Business Credit Card, copies of the credit card statements are required.